dekoza/mtgpl/RNA.rst

    Nontoken creatures you control have riot.
 (They enter the battlefield with your choice of a +1/+1 counter or haste.)

+Rubblebelt Runner
+   Rubblebelt Runner can't be blocked by creature tokens.

 Savage Smash
    Target creature you control gets +2/+2 until end of turn.
 It fights target creature you don't control.
 (Each deals damage equal to its power to the other.)